AdaDm0/rsschool-cv/cv.md

 - English – Intermediate

 ### About
 Have a nice day!
 I’m a begginer back-end developer with great experience in the government service.
 In the coming times of digital transformation, my goal is to work in the field of software development for the public sector.
-I am inquisitive, attentive to details and I want to develop in Back-end development
+I am inquisitive, attentive to details and going to develop in Back-end.

 ### Experience